Slow Travel Guide to Levanto, Italy: Best Places to Stay, Eat & Stroll

 Coastal path to Monterosso

-Q: When is the best time to visit Levanto?
+When’s the best time to visit Levanto?

-Q: Is Levanto a good destination for solo travelers?
+Is Levanto good for solo travelers?

-Q: What should I bring to Levanto?
+What should I pack?

 Ready to Slow Down in Levanto?